Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/introduction.md

 - Remember and understand facts about web development

-- Apply and analyze new problems in web development
+- Apply and analyze new technologies in web development

 - Evaluate new solutions to the challenges in web development